Phormia: Physiology

-P. regina, like other flies, is poikilothermic: the growth and development of the fly is dependent on temperature.
+Phormia regina, like other flies, is poikilothermic: the growth and development of the fly is dependent on temperature.
 At room temperature, the egg to pupal stage lasts about 6–11 hours.
 With an increase in temperature of the surrounding environment, metabolic rates of the blow fly typically increase, causing an increase in the rate of growth and development.
 However, this species is intolerant to warmer temperatures, unlikely to survive to adulthood at temperatures of 40 °C or greater.
 This observation provides an explanation as to why the species cannot survive the summer months in southern regions of the US.
 The adult organism's activity becomes inhibited by temperatures lower than 12.5 °C. In addition to an increase in the growth and development, temperature also has a profound impact on female oviposition.
 It is key to note the fluctuations between diurnal and nocturnal temperatures.

-It is important to note the larval stage of the blowfly, due to its importance in forensics.
 The larvae have posterior spiracles, small openings on the back used for the intake of oxygen.
 Larvae are also equipped with mouth hooks used for the physical breakdown of proteins when feeding, while proteolytic enzymes are used for chemical breakdown of these proteins.

 Interactions with humans

 Myiasis

-P. regina larvae have been shown to be an important organism in myiasis of both humans and animals, particularly in the southern region of the United States.
+Phormia regina larvae have been shown to be an important organism in myiasis of both humans and animals, particularly in the southern region of the United States.
 Often in a myiatic infection where P. regina larvae are found, they are the only species involved; however, they had been found to be present in a wound with Cochliomyia hominivorax (formerly C. americana) as well.